Nivbadd07/nginx-devops/README.md

-Here's a cleaner and more professional version of your `README.md` with fewer emojis and a sharp tone, tailored for a job interview assignment:

----

 # NGINX DevOps Assignment – Job Interview Project

 This repository contains a complete deployment of a Dockerized NGINX web server on AWS, built as part of a DevOps job interview assignment.